wavefrontHQ/docs/pages/doc/maintenance_windows_managing.md

 ---
-title: Preventing Alerts from Firing
+title: Snoozing and Maintenance Mode for Alerts
 keywords: alerts
 tags: [alerts, videos]
 sidebar: doc_sidebar
 permalink: maintenance_windows_managing.html
-summary: Learn how snooze an alert, and how to use maintenance windows to prevent alerts from firing when systems are undergoing maintenance.
+summary: Snooze an alert or use maintenance windows to prevent alerts from firing.
 ---

 You can prevent alerts from firing by using one of the following techniques: